How the Modern Calendar was Created

 Most people believe that Jesus was born in 1 A.D.
 They think that our calendar started on this date and has been keeping time for the past 2000 years.
 However, if you research how our modern calendar was created, you will discover a variety of competing views on this subject.
 Still, we do need to understand how our calendar came about in order to know if it does or does not give us the date of the birth of Jesus.
 What follows is a brief summary of the cogent points on how today’s calendar was created.

-In the year 1545 A.D., it was determined that the Vernal Equinox had moved by 10 days from its original fixed date of March 21st as established by the Council of Nicaea in 325 A.D.
-The Vernal Equinox is when the sun is directly above the Equator thus that day and that night are the exact same length.
+In the year 1545 A.D., it was determined that the Vernal Equinox had moved by ten days from its original fixed date of March 21st as established by the Council of Nicaea in 325 A.D.
+The Vernal Equinox is when the sun is directly above the equator thus that day and that night are the exact same length.
 This happens twice each year, once in the Spring and again in the Fall.
 The Council of Trent was convened by Charles V between the years 1545 A.D and 1547 A.D.
 This issue was on the agenda to be discussed and hopefully resolved.
 It was decided to turn the problem over to Pope Paul III who was given the authority to make the necessary corrections.
 Unfortunately, neither he nor his council could come up with a satisfying solution.

 When Gregory XIII was elected Pope in 1572, he gave orders to the Jesuit astronomer Christopher Clavius (1537-1612) to find a solution with the help of astronomer and physician Luigi Lilo also known as Aloysius Lillus who died in 1576 A.D.
 Pope Gregory had two issues with the current calendar.
 First, a dating fluctuation affected the celebration of Easter.
 Second, he did not like the fact that the old Roman calendar was both very inaccurate and a calendar created by a pagan empire that crucified Christ.

 Ancient calendars were all based on the cycles of the moon.
 This meant that a lunar year consisted of 360 days divided into twelve months with thirty days in each month.
 Because there are actually 365.25 days in a year, this calendar would become less accurate with each passing year.
 The Romans used the Julian Calendar that had somewhat solved this problem by establishing a 365 day year with the addition of a leap year in which an extra day could be added now and then to a month in order to keep the calendar on schedule.
-Unfortunately, leap year corrections were sometimes added so many times that the solstices or longest and shortest days of the year were not on the correct days.
-And the equinoxes were out of place by as much as ten days.
+Unfortunately, leap year corrections were sometimes added so many times that the solstices or longest and shortest days of the year were not on the correct dates.
+And the equinoxes were sometimes out of place by as much as ten days.
 The Pope was determined to resolve these inconsistencies once and for all.

 Lillus knew that he had to create a calendar that would somehow compensate for the earth’s slightly irregular rotation around the sun.
 Therefore, any calendar created would always need to be occasionally adjusted but it should be done in a way that caused the least disruption to society.
 It took him ten years but he eventually solved the problem.
 He created a calendar system that would involve what he referred to as a leap day.
 The new calendar had the same twelve months and 365 days but now would employ a regulated leap day to compensate for the slight irregular rotation of the earth.
 To accomplish this, he added one extra day to one month in any year that was divisible by four.
 It was decided that the extra day would be added to the shortest month or February as it lost a day when Augustus Caesar demanded that a month be named after him or August and that it contain one extra day more than the other months.
 Then the leap day would be removed from February until the next year arrived that was divisible by four.
 Genius!